India to ban old trucks as cities choke on dirty air

 Authorities have launched monthly car-free days in some areas.
 They have also levied a “green” tax to encourage the 52,000 commercial vehicles that enter the city daily to take alternative routes.

-“Generalizing the impact 15-year-old vehicles have on the environment is stupid,” he said.
+“Generalising the impact 15-year-old vehicles have on the environment is stupid,” he said.
 “The government needs to ensure people get their vehicles maintained, whatever the age.”

-Additional reporting by Sankalp Phartiyal; Editing by Douglas Busvine and Mike Collett-White
+(Additional reporting by Sankalp Phartiyal; Editing by Douglas Busvine and Mike Collett-White)